 It is regrettable that some students feel the need to copy work and attempt to pass it off as their own.
-Such attempts are quite easy to spot, and the Department and the University take a very serious attitude to such practices (see section on Unacceptable Academic Practice).
+Such attempts are sometimes easy to spot and if there are doubts we might decide to ask you to come and clarify which part of the work are actually yours and demonstrate your understanding of them.
+The Department and the University take a very serious attitude to such practices (see section on Unacceptable Academic Practice).

-Coursework Submission
+Coursework Submission and Deadlines

 Deadlines for written work are taken very seriously by the University.
 Students need to manage their time responsibly so that they can submit work on time.
+Coursework must be submitted according to individual departmental requirements and published deadlines.
+Work submitted after the deadline will be awarded a zero.